Texan Santa Fe Expedition: Aftermath

-Lewis was widely considered a traitor by the people of Texas, but the options facing the Texans were stark, and standing and fighting would almost certainly have led to their annihilation.
+Lewis was widely considered a traitor by the people of Texas, but the options facing the Texians were stark, and standing and fighting would almost certainly have led to their annihilation.
 Furthermore, there is no information on whether Lewis or Chaves knew Armijo's real intentions.
-For the rest of his life, Chaves vehemently insisted that he had personally acted in good faith in dealing with the Texans.
+For the rest of his life, Chaves vehemently insisted that he had personally acted in good faith in dealing with the Texians.

-Already under serious criticism for his mishandling of the Texan economy, Lamar was widely held responsible for the disaster and the expedition further tarnished his presidency.
+Already under serious criticism for his mishandling of the Texian economy, Lamar was widely held responsible for the disaster and the expedition further tarnished his presidency.
 More importantly, the episode offered clear and convincing proof that Texas did not have the resources to maintain even a tenuous control over its claimed western territories.
-In Texas, where the overwhelming majority of inhabitants were born in the United States, unenthusiastic at best with respect to Lamar's ambitious expansionist agenda and skeptical of the very existence of a Texan national identity distinct from the U.S., such a fiasco was enough to convince many citizens to abandon whatever aspirations they had to maintain Texan independence, as they became convinced that a fledgling Republic effectively hemmed in at the Nueces River and constantly threatened with Mexican invasion could not realistically hope to be a viable country on its own.
-Whereas Lamar had openly boasted of plans to turn Texas into one of the continent's great powers, following the expedition Texans turned to Lamar's predecessor, the Texas Revolution war hero Sam Houston who was the leading political figure advocating annexation to the United States.
+In Texas, where the majority of voters were born in the United States, unenthusiastic at best with respect to Lamar's ambitious expansionist agenda and skeptical of the very existence of a Texan national identity distinct from the U.S., such a fiasco was enough to convince many citizens to abandon whatever aspirations they had to maintain Texian independence, as they became convinced that a fledgling Republic effectively hemmed in at the Nueces River and constantly threatened with Mexican invasion could not realistically hope to be a viable country on its own.
+Whereas Lamar had openly boasted of plans to turn Texas into one of the continent's great powers, following the expedition Texians turned to Lamar's predecessor, the Texas Revolution war hero Sam Houston who was the leading political figure advocating annexation to the United States.
 In 1845, Texas was admitted to the Union.

 The annexation changed the ongoing border dispute from being a quarrel between Mexico and Texas to one involving Mexico and the United States.
-This (combined with controversy over Mexico's treatment of Texan prisoners) helped to increase tensions between the United States and Mexico, leading up to the Mexican–American War.
+This (combined with controversy over Mexico's treatment of Texian prisoners) helped to increase tensions between the United States and Mexico, leading up to the Mexican–American War.
 After Armijo surrendered Santa Fe to the U.S. Army without firing a shot, Chaves formally switched allegiance to the U.S.